adlerhsieh/franky/README.md

 # Franky

-A site generator for minimal Sinatra template.
+A site generator that builds a minimal Sinatra app in very few commands.
+Developers are able to test any idea online efficiently.

+The installization and configuration are extremely easy with the help of Rack & Sinatra.
 Check [Sinatra](http://www.sinatrarb.com/) if you don't know what it is.

 ## Installation 安裝